From Insight to Impact

 Participants of Course A or B who want to move from understanding to action

-Participants typically come following sectors: manufacturing, chemistry, automotive, packaging, electronics, FMCG, and related sectors.
+Participants typically come from following sectors: manufacturing, chemistry, automotive, packaging, electronics, FMCG, and related sectors.
 Other sectors are also welcome.

-This course can be taken as a stand-alone offering; however, it is especially recommended for participants who have completed one of the basic courses.
-The Basic Course for Non-Chemists - Enabling Better Choices, is taking place on 9.3., provides an excellent foundation and will help participants gain even more value from this course.
+This course can be taken as a stand-alone offering; however, it is especially recommended for participants who have completed one of the basic courses (“Scale-Up in Chemistry - From Flask to Factory” or “Enabling Better Choices”) .
+The Basic Course for Non-Chemists - Enabling Better Choices, is taking place on March 9, provides an excellent foundation and will help participants gain even more value from this course.
 More information can be found here.